ejkington/rimbo-beer-brewery-ms1/README.md

 ## Credits

-All code was written by the developer
+All code was written by the developer. whit support from the slack community

 ### Content